vuejs/vue-cli/docs/dev-guide/plugin-dev.md

   )
 ```

-In this example we provided the command name (`'greet`), an object of command options with `description` and `usage`, and a function that will be run on `vue-cli-service greet` command.
+In this example we provided the command name (`'greet'`), an object of command options with `description` and `usage`, and a function that will be run on `vue-cli-service greet` command.

 :::tip
 You can add new command to the list of project npm scripts inside the `package.json` file [via Generator](#extending-package).